mblayman/mattlayman.com/content/django-riffs/2022-02-06-setting-sites.md

 ## Settings Management Tools

-We can focus on two categories of tools that can help you manage your settings in Django: built-in tools and third party libraries.

 The built-in tool that is available to you is the `diffsettings` command.
 This tool makes it easy